francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 format as the one defined in {{SSH-CONNECT}} applies, with channel numbers removed from the messages headers as channel run over dedicated HTTP streams.
-Hereunder is an example showing the wire format of the `exit-status` SSH message for SSH3.
+Hereunder is an example showing the wire format of the `exit-status` message.
 Its SSHv2 variant is described in
 {{Section 6.10 of SSH-CONNECT}}.

 ~~~~